How to Get the List of Computer Accounts in an Active Directory Domain Using PowerShell

 • The Active Directory module for PowerShell is installed.

-• You’re executing the script on a system that’s joined to the domain or has the right permissions to query AD.
+• You’re running the script on a system that’s joined to the domain or has the right permissions to query AD.

 Importing the Active Directory Module